 Managing Director of the Maia Chung Autism and Disabilities Foundation, Maia Chung-Smith, addresses the launch of her organisation’s Autism Splash event on November 7 at Emancipation Park in Kingston.

-Families affected by autism will, over the next two days, have the opportunity to learn from…Continue
+Families affected by autism will, over the next two days, have the opportunity to learn from experts and access resources to assist their loved ones with the…Continue

 Added by Maia Chung on November 10, 2011 at 9:00pm — No Comments